lbreede/aoc-2024-rust/README.md

-# :christmas_tree: Advent of Code 2024 in Rust :crab:
+# Advent of Code 2024 in Rust :christmas_tree::crab:

 My solutions for [Advent of Code](https://adventofcode.com/2024) 2024 in [Rust](https://www.rust-lang.org/).